jameshfisher/jameshfisher.com/_posts/2018-04-07-the-dots-do-matter-how-to-scam-a-gmail-user.md

 Others would say that Netflix should disallow the registration of `james.hfisher@gmail.com`, but this would force Netflix and every other website to have insider knowledge of Gmail’s canonicalization algorithm.
+Still others would say that Netflix's "update your payment details" email should force a manual login, instead of using an authenticated link.

+Some blame lies with Netflix,
-Actually, the blame lies with Gmail, and specifically Gmail's "dots don't matter" feature.
+but I believe the main problem lies with Gmail, and specifically Gmail's "dots don't matter" feature.
 The scam fundamentally relies on the Gmail user responding to an email with the assumption that it was sent to their canonical address,